Skip to content

 Factors for girls and adolescents could include fun and parental support, for women flexible schedules, mothers’ group activities with their children and for all women role models and inclusive attire.

-Influencing factors on female motivations, barriers, program design and promotion by life stage are addressed in Figure 1 below:
+Influencing factors on female motivations, barriers, program design and promotion by life stage are addressed in Female Participation in Sport – A snapshot of the evidence (PDF 358.5 KB) PDF icon.

 Diverse programs